Get Rid of Heart Palpitations

 • Pumping harder than usual

-People may feel heart palpitations in their throat or neck, as well as their chest.
-They may get attacked by this condition, whether they are active or at rest, or whether they are in an upright seating position or relaxed lying down one.
+People may feel heart palpitations in their throat, neck, and chest.
+This condition may attack them, whether active or at rest in an upright sitting position or relaxed lying down.

 Tests and diagnoses: